YazidHamdi/yazidhamdi.github.io/_posts/2015-08-10-graduate-job-seeker-dont-give-up-hope.md

 Many employees who fall victim to the idea that they're being offered the job as a favor then enter a vicious cycle of "boss unsatisfaction".
 Basically, although we all know and agree that employees perform best through positive incentive, some managers find it more effective to keep the threat of getting fired because of bad performance (which might, and so often might not be true, basically your work is never good even if it is great) hanging over your head, making you work in a stressful environment where you do excessive overtime just to avoid getting fired.
 Bottom line: that attitude they gave you in the job interview will probably drag on to haunt your professional experience and make it stressful and unsatisfactory.

 So to you, recent graduate, or first time job seeker: you ARE worthy of whatever job you land.
-Don't let anyone intimidate you, don't let lack of experience and fear of losing the job reduce you to servitude.
+Don't let anyone intimi

 Remember: employment is a mutually beneficial relationship, if it stops being so, or starts off by not being so in the first place, never hesitate to switch to other opportunities.
 And be sure, although you might lose faith sometimes, it is always possible to find a job that suits your profile and where you can find the positive environment you're looking for.